You are here

 M. Cynthia Oliver, Associate Vice Chancellor for Research - Humanities, Arts, and Related Fields, works closely with the advising team in support of faculty research/project development and grantseeking.

 James Kuklinski (Political Science, IGPA), Gabriel Solis (Music, African American Studies, Anthropology), and Shelley Weinberg (Philosophy) are affiliated with the OVCR as RAPD faculty advisors.
 Carol Symes (History, Theatre) is on NEH Fellowship leave 2017-2018.

 Kelley Frazier, Office Manager, provides programmatic and administrative support.

-Tim Tufte, Pre-Award Shared Services (PASS) Coordinator in the Office of Sponsored Programs, provides assistance in the application for external sponsored funding, including the review of eligibility criteria, budget development, and requirements for proposal preparation and submission.
+Tim Tufte, Pre-Award Shared Services (PASS) Coordinator in the Sponsored Program Administration, provides assistance in the application for external sponsored funding, including the review of eligibility criteria, budget development, and requirements for proposal preparation and submission.

 Our services for faculty include:

 These sessions provide an overview of specific external fellowship and grant competitions and the sponsoring agencies (e.g., ACLS, Guggenheim, NEH, NSF-SBE, residential fellowships).
 Panelists are faculty members who recently received these fellowships and grants; they describe their experiences with the proposal writing and application process.
 Faculty members are invited to join us for any session that is of interest.
 If faculty cannot attend a session, we are always glad to provide materials.
 Please contact Maria Gillombardo for more information.